StevenMonty/Virtual-Memory-Simulator/README.md

 ![](https://github.com/StevenMonty/Virtual-Memory-Simulator/blob/master/UML.png)

 ### Analysis
-[This](https://github.com/StevenMonty/Virtual-Memory-Simulator/blob/master/PRA%20Analysis.pdf) link will take you to a full algorithm analysis report comparing the performance of each of the algoriths.
+[This](https://github.com/StevenMonty/Virtual-Memory-Simulator/blob/master/PRA%20Analysis.pdf) link will take you to a full algorithm analysis report comparing the performance of each of the algorithms.

 ### Usage